isovector/reasonablypolymorphic.com/site/misc/law.markdown

   * average number of citations?
 * what are the most important cases?
 * can we discover what the communities mean?
-  * do we see trends in these communities? wrt time, jurisdiction, language
+  * do we see trends in these communities? wrt time, jurisdiction, language, importance
 * how often do cases cite cases in other languages?
+* are there "friendship clusters" in what courts cite? by jurisdiction?
 * which courts hold the most power?
 * did i accidentally completey misrepresent the french stuff?
 (NO)
+* do num citations correlate with importance
+  * importance with time?
+* what percentage of cases are boring vs interesting?